Traceability essential to ensuring sustainable palm oil production at scale

 Traceability is a strong commercial driver as well.
 Customers are increasingly discerning and want to know the origin of their raw materials.
 To secure traceable volumes, customers are willing to pay a competitive price, commit to large purchases or make long-term contracts.
 Collaboration between customers, suppliers and other industry stakeholders is essential to achieve a sustainable palm oil industry overall.

 More than 40 percent of palm plantations in Indonesia are managed by about two million smallholders.
 "As an entrepreneur, we understand the long-term benefits of this supply chain mapping.
-We will meet consumer demand for product traceability while also participating in creating a more sustainable industry by helping independent smallholders who need support to implement better agricultural practices," said Sulianto, Sustainability Manager, PT Sugih Riesta Jaya, a third-party supplier of Sinar Mas Agribusiness and Food.
+We will meet consumer demand for product traceability while also participating in creating a more sustainable industry by helping independent smallholders who need support to implement better agricultural practices," said Sulianto, Sustainability Manager, PT Sugih Riesta Jaya, a third-party supplier of GAR.

 This effort, as well as other commitments within the GSEP, are recognised by a variety of stakeholders, and through reporting and disclosure systems like CDP the company can benchmark its performance.
 "Reporting best practices in managing environmental risks through the CDP platform enables companies to identify, measure, manage and communicate their actions to address climate change, manage deforestation and ensure water security.
 GAR has achieved a leadership level score on Forestry for the last three years, reflecting their leadership position in the palm oil sector," said Rini Setiawati, Senior Manager, Forests, CDP.

-Check out the full achievements of Sinar Mas Agribusiness and Food in the 2020 Sustainability Report.
+Check out the full achievements of GAR in the 2020 Sustainability Report.

-Golden Agri-Resources has several subsidiaries, including PT SMART Tbk which was listed on the Indonesia Stock Exchange in 1992.
-Sinar Mas Agribusiness and Food is focused on responsible palm oil production.
-In Indonesia, its primary activities include cultivating and harvesting of oil palm trees; processing of fresh fruit bunch into crude palm oil (CPO) and palm kernel; refining CPO into value-added products such as cooking oil, margarine, shortening, biodiesel, and oleo-chemicals; as well as merchandising palm products globally.
-The products are delivered to a diversified customer base in over 70 countries through its global distribution network with shipping and logistics capabilities, destination marketing, on-shore refining and ex-tank operations in many countries.
-Sinar Mas Agribusiness and Food also has complementary businesses such as soybean-based products in Mainland China, sunflower-based products in India, as well as sugar businesses.
+GAR has several subsidiaries, including PT SMART Tbk which was listed on the Indonesia Stock Exchange in 1992.
+GAR is focused on responsible palm oil production.
+In Indonesia, its primary activities include cultivating and harvesting of oil palm trees; processing of fresh fruit bunch into crude palm oil (CPO) and palm kernel; refining CPO into value-added products such as cooking oil, margarine, shortening, biodiesel and oleo-chemicals; as well as merchandising palm products globally.
+GAR's products are delivered to a diversified customer base in over 70 countries through its global distribution network with shipping and logistics capabilities, destination marketing, on-shore refining and ex-tank operations in many countries.
+GAR also has complementary businesses such as soybean-based products in China, sunflower-based products in India, as well as sugar businesses.